Sen. Brown pressures DOT for bus safety changes

 Betts worked with law makers to pass legislation to increase safety on buses.

 Betts says eight years after the bill’s passage, not all portions of the bill are being implemented.
-Watching more Ohiaons die in motorcoach crashed is gut-wrenching for his family.
+Watching more Ohiaons die in motorcoach crashes is gut-wrenching for his family.

 “For my wife and I, this lack of full implementation of the bill has made us feel empty and disappointed,” said Betts.